IKEDAI1014/plot-input-latency/README.md

 - plot.py -> Script to graph input latency data

 ## requisite
-- csv file containing data on input latency with no headers and units, separated by commas and line feeds
+- csv file containing data on input latency with no headers and units, separated by line feeds
 - python3.8+
 - pandas module
 - seaborn module